top of page

 What can we hope for?

 First of all, that a shred of humanity remains even in the worst specimen of mankind.
 If Putin has at least a tiny bit of conscience left in him, he should not consider the deployment of nuclear weapons, should not destroy Ukraine, and should back off while he may.
-His track record in Chechnya suggests otherwise.
+His track record in Chechnya perhaps suggests otherwise.

 Secondly, the final scenario, the situation might bring about favourable circumstances for a coup.
 A coup, because the people have no means to overthrow their government in Russia.
 Or at least that is what I have seen, but that story is for another post.